abhishk12/Food-Nonfood-ImageClassifier/README.md

 _I downloaded the whole dataset and uploaded on google drive so that I can access it through my Google Colab account._

 # Preparing Dataset
 The images from the raw dataset were of different sizes.
 To feed the images to CNN, the images should be of same size.
-As preprcessing step, I resized all the images to a shape of `( 64, 64, 3 )` and divided all the images into train, validation and evaluation dataset.
+As preprocessing step, I resized all the images to a shape of `( 64, 64, 3 )` and divided all the images into train, validation and evaluation dataset.
 Finally all these numpy arrays were saved in the format of `hdf5` file format so that I can load it anytime and start working on that instead of loading the whole dataset again.